 This article is part of a larger series on Business Banking.

 If your business is looking for a savings account that grows your capital while giving you full access to your funds, TAB Bank may be a great option.
 Although it doesn’t provide an ATM card for cash withdrawals, it doesn’t have any transaction limits, letting account holders move money in and out as they please.
-Besides savings accounts, it has a good selection of business banking products, including lending options, money market accounts, business certificates of deposit (CDs), checking accounts, treasury management, and invoicing.
+It also has a good selection of business banking products, including lending options, money market accounts, business certificates of deposit (CDs), checking accounts, treasury management, and invoicing.

 How TAB Bank Stacks Up With Its Competitors

 None in Allpoint ATM networks; operator fees apply for out-of-network

 None in MoneyPass and Allpoint ATMs; $1.50 for out-of-network

 TAB Bank earned a spot in our roundup of the best business savings accounts because of its interest-earning savings and business financing options.
 It’s ideal if you: